 - As the first crack starts, briefly raise the voltage to 115 got 15 to 30 seconds.
 Then lower it to 100 for another 15 to 30 seconds.
 Then take it back to 105 through the end of the first crack.

 - After the first crack, lower the voltage to about 100.
 This will basically keep the temperature constant and allow the heat to penetrate to the core of the beans.
-You may want to watch the thermometer to be sure the temperature is stable to slowly climbing.
+You may want to watch the thermometer to be sure the temperature is stable to slowly climb.

 - After stretching out the roast for 3-5 minutes, raise the voltage to 115 volts.
 This will drive the second crack.